 Make your way down the hill towards Gunner’s Barracks, once a crucial military post for protecting Sydney Harbour, now a popular spot for weddings and high tea.

-Nearby you’ll see the entrance to Bungaree Walkway, named after First Nations elder and chief of the Broken Bay tribe, King Bungaree, who was in charge of a local farm established by Governor Macquarie in 1815.
+Nearby you’ll see the entrance to two bush tracks.
+The one closest to Gunner’s Barracks is Bungaree Walkway, named after First Nations elder and chief of the Broken Bay tribe, King Bungaree, who was in charge of a local farm established by Governor Macquarie in 1815.

 The track is thought to have been the original road for transportation down to the wharf at Chowder Bay.
 For more than 100 years, the military used the same path to travel between their Chowder Bay depot and their barracks at Georges Heights.

-The track is relatively easy to navigate, with just a few cladded stairs to navigate at the start before it levels out, as you can see in the video below.
+Bungaree Walkway has sandstone steps while the higher track has a few cladded stairs before it levels out, as you can see in the video below.